If you are wondering how to get from Cancun to Chichen Itza, you have landed in the right place.

 You can make your reservation from the BookAway site where you can choose the time that best suits your schedule.

-Onboard you will be offered food, drinks and you will have an English-speaking assistant.
+Onboard you will be offered food, and drinks and you will have an English-speaking assistant.

 Click on the picture below to read more and check availability or go directly to the BookAway page to make your reservation.